MRL East Coast Rail Link: Phase 1

 The proposed alignment for Phase 1 of the railway features 22 stations running along a 600.3 km route.
 The new rail link is projected to connect passengers from Kota Bharu in Kelantan to ITT Gombak in Selangor in less than four hours.

 It will start north of Kuala Lumpur at the Integrated Transport Terminal Gombak (ITT Gombak), the future interchange with the Kelana Jaya Line and main long-distance bus terminal.
 From the Klang Valley the line will run east through the state of Pahang, serving the towns of Bentong, Mentakab, Maran and Gambang, KotaSAS before reaching the state capital, Kuantan where there will be two stations namely Kuantan Port City 2 (freight) and Kuantan Port City 1 (passenger).

 From Kuantan, the line will turn north to Cherating before entering the state of Terengganu, where it will serve the towns of Chukai, Kemasik, Kerteh (Provisional), Dungun, Pengkalan Berangan, state capital Kuala Terengganu as well as via Telaga Papan and Kampung Raja area.

 The ECRL will continue north into Kelantan, serving stations at Tok Bali and Jelawat, before ending at Kota Bharu.

 The rail link includes a total of 50 km of tunnelling and underground alignment.
 The tunnelling works will be carried out along the Gombak-Bentong area where the single-longest twin hill-tunnel spanning 18 km will be built under the Titiwangsa Mountains.
 There will also be several underground lines, including in the heavily populated Gombak area near the Kuala Lumpur city centre.

 Phase 2

 Phase 2 of ECRL will have an estimated length of 88 km.
-This phase will cover the stretch from Gombak North to Port Klang through and two more future station located at Puncak Alam and Kapar.
+This phase will cover the stretch from Gombak North to Port Klang through and two more future stations located at Puncak Alam and Kapar.
 As well, a further extension between Kota Bharu and Pengkalan Kubor will also be built.
 The cost of construction for this section of the ECRL is RM9 billion.
 With Phase 1 and Phase 2 combined, the total length of the entire line is about 688 km and the construction cost amounting to RM55 billion.